20th Anniversary year. New album, two singles, 2 tours, live Video, and all this with a new permanent Drummer and Bass

 August: 25th Greenbelt Arts Festival

 23 Dates in September.
 It was from this tour that the Live Album 'Tonight's the Night' was recorded.
-The Set list was per Live CD plus Shaking of the Sheets; Seagull and the Reels at the end, but order not known (we know that Shannachie messed around with the bands preferred track list order) and may not be the complete set.
+The Set list was as per Live CD plus Shaking of the Sheets; Seagull and the Reels at the end, but order not known (we know that Shannachie messed around with the bands preferred track list order) and may not be the complete set.
 It was a pre meditated decision to record live tracks for an album as one local newspaper noted before the tour that Steeleye had chosen Guildford to record tracks for their new album, 'they found the audience so good on their last visit they decided to incorporate the response on the live tracks.

 Tonight's the Night; Ca' the Ewes; Gentleman Soldier/Fighting for Strangers; Tam Lin; Padstow; Seagull; Shaking of the Sheets; White Man; The Weaver; Ten Long Years; Dawn of the Day; Cam Ye O'er Frae France; All Around My Hat; Reels: The 1st House In Connaught/Sailors Bonnet (Not on live album)

 5th Sept Poole Arts Centre